Adam Richards, MD, PhD, MPH

-In addition to his general internal medicine practice and teaching responsibilities, Dr. Richards applies his medical skills to the treatment survivors of torture and individuals seeking asylum in the United States.
+In addition to his general internal medicine practice, teaching responsibilities, and caring for homeless veterans in Los Angeles, Dr. Richards applies his medical skills to the treatment survivors of torture and individuals seeking asylum in the United States.

 - Bitter Wounds and Lost Dreams (August 27, 2012)